 *Days of the week, months of the year are written with a capital e.g. March, **More colloquial, **** we often use the present continuous form to talk about fixed future appointments/arrangements.

 Are you an English language teacher?
 Check out my ‘Dear English Teacher page’ and sign up for the language teachers’ newsletter below.

-Why not subscribe to the fortnightly Teatime Titbits Treasures newsletter?
+Why not subscribe to the monthly Teatime Titbits Treasures newsletter?